Application deployment

 Welcome to todays blog.

-Deploying a serverless Azure function can be done using two different publishing tools:
+In a local development environment, deploying a serverless Azure function can be done using two different development tools:

 1. Visual Studio Code